aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Problem B. If step 3 doesn't happen before step 4, there will be a 1+ minute delay**

 If Karpenter calls EC2 TerminateInstance **before** EC2 DetachVolume calls from EBS CSI Driver Controller pod finish, then the volumes won't be detached **until the old instance terminates**.This delay depends on how long it takes the underlying instance to enter the `terminated` state, which depends on the instance type.
-Typically 1 minute for `m5a.large`, up to 15 minutes for certain Metals/GPU/Windows instances.
-See [appendix D1](#d1-ec2-termination--ec2-detachvolume-relationship-) for more context.
+Typically 1 minute for `m5a.large`,  up to 10 minutes for certain metals instances.
+See [appendix D1](#d1-ec2-termination--ec2-detachvolume-relationship-) and [instance termination latency measurements](#t-latency-numbers) for more context.

 Customers will see the following events (Note the 1-min delay between `Multi-Attach error` AND `AttachVolume.Attach failed`):